steveliang00/data-analyst-agent/README.md

 You: What's the correlation between price and quantity sold?
 Agent: Let me calculate the correlation and analyze the relationship...

-[Executes pandas code and provides insights about the correlation]
+[Executes python code and provides insights about the correlation]
 ```

 ### Data Cleaning